Mullane and Engsig steal the spotlight at 2024 Dubai Hills Golf Club Amateur Open

 This event serves as Qualifier Two for the 2024-25 EGF Order of Merit for Men and Women

-Sam Mullane and Sara Engsig, winners of their respective divisions of the Dubal Hills Golf Club Amateur Open - with Conor Rogers, Operations Manager at Dubai Hills Golf Club. - Supplied photo
+Winners of the recent Dubai Hills Golf Club Amateur Open in a group shot. - Supplied photo

 Sam Mullane (EGF) and Sara Engsig (EGF) emerged victorious in their respective divisions at the recent 2024 Dubai Hills Golf Club Amateur Open, which featured both men and women competitors.